EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/index.md

 - [DuckDB Mini-Lakehouse Lab](sessions/optional/DuckDBMiniLakehouse.md) for students who want a local analytics sandbox that complements Session 05.

 ## Exercises at a Glance
-- **EX1 – FastAPI Foundations**: assigned Mon Nov 10 · due Tue Dec 2, 2025.
+- **EX1 – FastAPI Foundations (Backend)**: assigned Mon Nov 10 · due Tue Dec 2, 2025.
 Build the FastAPI CRUD API + tests from Session 03; add Session 04’s SQLite persistence as soon as you’re ready so the service is EX3-ready.
-- **EX2 – Friendly Interface**: assigned Mon Dec 1 · due Tue Dec 23, 2025.
+- **EX2 – Friendly Interface (Frontend connected to Backend)**: assigned Mon Dec 1 · due Tue Dec 23, 2025.
 Add a Streamlit dashboard or Typer CLI that calls the EX1 API.
-- **EX3 – Capstone Polish (KISS)**: assigned Mon Jan 5 · class check-in Tue Jan 20 · final Tue Feb 10, 2026.
+- **EX3 – Full-Stack Microservices Final Project (KISS)**: assigned Mon Jan 5 · due Tue Feb 10, 2026.
 Integrate the API, dedicated persistence layer, interface, and async/Redis worker into a multi-service stack, add one small improvement, and document the runbook + Compose workflow.
 Everything stays local—`uv run` + `docker compose up`, no cloud hosting required.
 - **Choose your own theme:** the sessions demonstrate a movie service, but students pick any narrow domain on Day 1 and carry it through all three exercises.
 - Sessions 9–12 continue the main storyline by hardening async flows, multi-service orchestration, security, and tool-friendly polish—each reinforces EX3 readiness while keeping the graded scope local and manageable.